-4.2.4 Limited-Memory, Variable-Metric Method
+4.2.4 Bound-constrained Limited-Memory Variable-Metric Method

-The limited-memory, variable-metric method is the bound-constrained variant of the LMVM method for unconstrained optimization.
+BLMVM is a limited-memory, variable-metric method and is the bound-constrained variant of the LMVM method for unconstrained optimization.
 It uses projected gradients to approximate the Hessian, eliminating the need for Hessian evaluations.
-The method can be set by using the TAO solver tao_blmvm.
-The command TaoLMVMSetSize(), which sets the number of vectors to be used in the Hessian approximation, also applies to this method.
+The method can be set by using the TAO solver tao\blmvm.
+For more details, please see the LMVM section in the unconstrained algorithms as well as the LMVM matrix documentation in the PETSc manual.